 Example of a DMG sensing burst

-Figure 11-74l (Example of a DMG sensing burst) illustrates a DMG sensing burst when an AP performs a DMG sensing procedure with two non-AP STAs, which are identified by their MAC addresses A and B. The example starts with a DMG sensing session setup exchange performed between the AP and STAs A and B that establishes a sensing session identified by the AID 1 and AID 2, respectively.
+Figure 11-74l (Example of a DMG sensing burst) illustrates a DMG sensing burst when an AP performs a DMG sensing procedure with two non-AP STAs, which are identified by their MAC addresses A and B. The example starts with a DMG sensing session setup exchange performed between the AP and STAs A and B that establishes a sensing session identified by AID 1 and AID 2, respectively.

 DMG sensing measurement session procedures are then performed, defining sets of operational parameters.
-The AP establishes with STA A and STA B a set that is assigned a DMG Measurement Session ID equal to 1.
+The AP establishes a set, with STA A and STA B that is assigned a DMG Measurement Session ID set to 1.
 Operational parameters identified with the same DMG Measurement Session ID may be different among the involved STAs, besides the intra-burst and inter-burst intervals.
 The intervals (inter-burst and intra-burst) for both STAs are equal as per the equal DMG Measurement Session ID.

 After the DMG measurement session is established, DMG sensing instances are performed.
 DMG sensing instances are grouped in DMG sensing bursts.
 Each DMG sensing burst is identified by the Measurement Burst ID.
-It is unique per the DMG Measurement Session ID.
-The figure presents two bursts (with Measurement Burst ID equals to 1, and Measurement Burst ID equals to 2 per DMG Measurement Session ID equals to 1).
+It is unique per DMG Measurement Session ID.
+The figure presents two bursts (with Measurement Burst ID equal to 1, and Measurement Burst ID equal to 2 with a DMG Measurement Session ID equal to 1).
 Two DMG sensing bursts are performed with the intra-burst interval equal to T1 and the inter-burst interval equal to T2.

 The Sensing Instance SNs uniquely identifies the DMG sensing instance per the Measurement Burst ID.
 There are 3 DMG sensing instances in each burst, which have Sensing Instance SNs equal to 1, 2, and 3.
 The sensing instances include the initiation and sounding phases and do not include the reporting phase.
 DMG sensing results are aggregated and reported for each burst.